Blog

 Conclusion

 Road injuries are a major public health problem that affects millions of people around the world every year, especially in low to middle-income countries.
-Road injuries can be prevented or reduced by addressing key risk factors and through adopting safe and responsible road behaviors.
+Road injuries can be prevented or reduced by addressing key risk factors and by adopting safe and responsible road behaviors.
 It is important to know what to do if involved in a road accident and who to call for emergency trauma care.
 Inadequate post-crash care is one of the leading causes of road fatalities, second to human error.
 Recent breakthroughs in trauma care are bound to reduce mortality rates and improve outcomes for those with road injuries.
 These include superior communication between trauma care teams, improved portable ICU equipment, implementation of less invasive wound repair techniques, and drones that can seamlessly assess a crash for damages and emergency requirements.

 To search for the best doctors and healthcare providers worldwide, please use the Mya Care search engine.